 - Discuss the importance of antibiotic stewardship in outpatient settings

 - Describe the role of the pharmacist in antibiotic stewardship in an outpatient setting

 - Describe Centers for Disease Control and Prevention’s (CDC) Core Elements of Outpatient Antibiotic Stewardship

 - List barriers to appropriate antibiotic use and implementation of an antibiotic stewardship program in the outpatient setting

 - Discuss how to appropriately manage antibiotic use, as it applies to best practices in outpatient care

-	The following have disclosed that they have no relevant financial disclosures.
+The following content contributors have disclosed that they have no relevant financial disclosures.
 No one else in a position to control content has any financial relationships to disclose.

 - Mary Lenefsky, Pharm.D., Medical Writer and Communications Specialist (Author)

 Please review the resources below before registering for the course.